t3n0/notes/notes/python/cython.md

 ├── LICENSE
 ├── pyproject.toml
 ├── setup.py           <--- we need a very basic setup.py file
-└── integrate/
+├── cythonize.py       <--- the script used to generate the .c files └── integrate/
     ├── __init__.py
     ├── fastmodule.c   <--- the .c module we created with method 1. or 2.